codewithgaji/Generative-Ai/Numpy/README.md

 ## Exercises
 - After learning about arrays, try to do the exercises in the exercises folder, has this would allow you to be able to think critically.
 - After you've tried solving a particular exercise, click on the solution link and compare your answers to that of the solution notebook.

+- You can as well try out this playlist to understand Numpy better.
+Click [here](https://youtu.be/QUT1VHiLmmI?si=1LmaJX6sToGA4Udb)
 ---

 ## Final Thoughts